GameDevTV/Web-Challenge/README.md

 ## The Rules

 1. Before you begin, fill out the [application form](https://goo.gl/forms/xvMqt1Zq55obCmK52).
-1. Use this repo as a starting point.
+1. Fork this repo and use it repo as a starting point.
 1. Finish before the deadline you gave yourself on the form.
 1. Use the technology stack set out below.
 1. You can contact us if you need clarifications.